kenmamich/Domino-Stock-Price-Analysis/README.md

 dominos.columns
 ```

-<p>Now, it"s time to determine the data types for each column: Date is object, Open/High/Low/Close/Adj Close are float64, and Volume in int64.
-Date will be changed to a different data type later. </p>
+<p>Now, it"s time to determine the data types for each column: Date is object, Open/High/Low/Close/Adj Close are float64, and Volume is int64.
+The date will be changed to a different data type later. </p>

 ```
 dominos.dtypes